Gnosis Diary: Life as a Heathen

-Continuing my story of my early experiences that led me to my heathen path, I encountered a heathen god in my childhood, but I did not know who he was.
-I’m not sure what age I was at the time, but in my dream, I saw the town outside my window as having almond orchards like Ripon, California, where I lived until age 9.
+Continuing my story of my early experiences that led me to my heathen path, I encountered a heathen god in a dream in my childhood.
+I did not know who he was at the time.

 I was asleep.
 In my dream, I saw little shadow shapes came up through the heat register in the floor under the window.
 They had no eyes or mouths; they were all just made of black shadow.
-At first she was afraid, but then one of them pulled in part of its featureless face to make a kind of smile, and she thought it was funny.
-It gestured for to come with it.
+At first I was afraid, but then one of them pulled in part of its featureless face to make a kind of smile, and I thought it was funny.
+It gestured for me to come with it.
 It dove through the window and I floated after it, flying in my dream.
 I played with these monsters at night many times, until one night they brought me to meet their lord.

-She followed the shadow shapes into the cave.
+I followed the shadow shapes into a cave.
 Inside, there was a man lying face up on a rock.
 He was tied at the wrists and ankles with ropes that went underneath the rock.
 He had no clothes.
 He looked like he would be tall if he stood up.
 The cave was lit only by indirect moonlight from the cave mouth and by the man’s fiery hair.
-Paulette saw that it was not just fiery red, it was actually fire.
-She thought the color of the hair underneath might be black, or maybe that was char.

 “Are you the Lord of the Monsters?”

 “Yes.”
 Flame Hair smiled.